CagriCatik/Docalypt/generated/ti_mspm0_part2_pcb/28_outro.docs.md

-# Chapter 28 – Closing Remarks & Path Forward
+# Closing Remarks & Path Forward

 In the final stage of any PCB project, the focus shifts from the technical execution to **knowledge consolidation** and **continuous improvement**.
 The most sustainable way to keep delivering high‑quality designs is to combine hands‑on practice with structured learning that covers both the fundamentals and the cutting‑edge techniques of modern hardware engineering.

----

 ## 1. Why Ongoing Education Matters for PCB Engineers